 Write the Personal Statement as above and upload it as Statement #1.
 You do not need to upload documents for Statement #2 or Extenuating Circumstances.

-We require three recommendations for application to the Master of Science in Supply Chain Management program.
-Enter your recommenders information on the Recommendations page to give your recommenders access to the recommendations system.
-Your recommenders can complete an online form and upload a document.
+We require three letters of recommendations for application to the Master of Science in Supply Chain Management program.
+Enter your recommenders' information on the Recommendations page to give your recommenders access to the recommendations system.
+Once you save the recommendation page, your recommenders will receive an automated email where they can complete an online form and upload their letter of recommendation.
 Applicants do not have the ability to upload recommendation documents; do not send your recommendations directly to the program office.
 Recommendation documents must come directly from recommenders through the recommendations system.

 The application fee is $75 (non-refundable) for U.S. citizens; and $95 for international applications and U.S. residents with foreign credentials.
 The application fee will be waived if the applicant has been on active duty in the U.S. military within three years of submitting an application.